jadetrue/frontend-valuation-feature/README.md

 ### Notes

+Most of your work should take place inside the `components/` directory.

 We're more interested in seeing how you approach the problem than seeing a perfect example, try to spend around **one hour** working on it.

 On completion, email a link to your repository to your contact at Moneyhub, and ensure it is publicly accessible.